samamahmoud272/laravel_test/README.md

 You can use the provided Postman collection to test the API routes.
 Import the `REST API basics- CRUD, test & variable.postman_collection.json` file into Postman to get started quickly.

-OR You can test the API routes using Postman.
-Below are the available routes and their descriptions:
+OR You can test the API routes using Postman with the Below available routes and their descriptions:

 ### Authentication Routes